kyma-project/website/content/blog-posts/2020-02-06-release-notes-1.10/index.md

 - [Known issues](#known-issues) - Monitoring-related issues with AKS metrics
 - [Backup](#backup) - Updated Velero and improved Azure support
 - [CLI](#cli) - Support for Minikube 1.6, removal of the `uninstall` command
-- [Compass](#compass) - Automatic Runtime registration in the Director, custom configuration of Runtimes, automatic Runtime-Director connection, new templates for application registration
+- [Compass](#compass) - Automatic Runtime registration in the Director, custom configuration of Runtimes, automatic Runtime-Director connection, new templates for Application registration
-- [Console](#console) - Possibility to create access rules for APIs from the Console UI
+- [Console](#console) - Possibility to create Access Rules for APIs from the Console UI
 - [Eventing](#eventing) - Knative Kafka Channel integration, new Grafana dashboards for the Knative Eventing Mesh
 - [Installation](#installation) - Native Gardener DNS support, installation of components from remote locations, Kubernetes 1.16 compatibility
 - [Logging](#logging) - Support for Fluent Bit as the new log collector